astra-sim/astra-sim/README.md

 ```

 #### Instructions for compiling & running Garnet2.0 as the network simulator
-1. Run "./build/astra_garnet/build.sh -c" to compile and integrate astra-sim with gem5 (-l flag will clean the compilation).
+1. Run `./build/astra_garnet/build.sh -c` to compile and integrate astra-sim with gem5 (`-l` flag will clean the compilation).
 This will create a binary file where garnet is integrated with astra-sim.
 The analytical backend is hosted at  https://github.com/georgia-tech-synergy-lab/gem5_astra .
-2. Run an example inside the "examples/" directory with garnet as a backend.
-Example: "examples/run_allreduce.sh -n garnet".
+2. Run an example inside the `examples/` directory with garnet as a backend.
+Example: `examples/run_allreduce.sh -n garnet`.
 This command will run a single all-reduce collective on a Torus topology.
-3. The results of example script runs will be dumped inside "examples/results/" path.
+3. The results of example script runs will be dumped inside `examples/results/` path.

 #### Instructions for compiling & running analytical backend as the network simulator
-1. Run "./build/astra_analytical/build.sh -c" to compile and integrate astra-sim with gem5 (-l flag will clean the compilation).
+1. Run `./build/astra_analytical/build.sh -c` to compile and integrate astra-sim with analytical backend (`-l` flag will clean the compilation).
 This will create a binary file where analytical backend is integrated with astra-sim.
 The analytical backend is hosted at https://github.com/astra-sim/analytical .
-2. Run an example inside the "examples/" directory with garnet as a backend.
-Example: "examples/run_allreduce.sh -n analytical".
+2. Run an example inside the `examples/` directory with the analytical model as a backend.
+Example: `examples/run_allreduce.sh -n analytical`.
 This command will run a single all-reduce collective on a Torus topology.
-3. The results of example script runs will be dumped inside "examples/results/" path.
+3. The results of example script runs will be dumped inside `examples/results/` path.

 #### Instructions for compiling & running NS3 as the network simulator
 Coming Soon!